airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.common.md

 infinite loop.
 To stop the program, hit `control-c`.
 The screen will then say this:

-    Starting program: /home/johnnyb/maximum
+    Starting program: /home/johnnyb/003-02-maximum
     ^C
     Program received signal SIGINT, Interrupt.
-    start_loop () at maximum.s:31
+    _start_loop () at 003-02-maximum.s:31
     31          cmpl %ebx, %eax
     (gdb)

-This tells you that the program was interrupted by the SIGINT signal (from your `control-c`), and was within the section labelled `start_loop`, and was executing on line 31 when it stopped.
+This tells you that the program was interrupted by the SIGINT signal (from your `control-c`), and was within the section labelled `_start_loop`, and was executing on line 31 when it stopped.
 It gives you the code that it is about to execute.
 Depending on exactly when you hit `control-c`, it may have stopped on a different line or a different instruction than the example.

 One of the best ways to find bugs in a program is to follow the flow of